Llanddonna BeachLlanddona, Anglesey

 - Cycle stands.

 The road by the side of the Owain Glyndwr pub leads down to the lower village and the beach.
 Halfway down the road divides in two.
-If you Take the left-hand lane, which has a slightly easier descent, it’ll lead you down to the large car park, just at the back of the beach.
-The right-hand lane leads to the lower part of the village tool, then along the beach road where, approx 400 yards to the north, it reaches the car park.
+If you take the left-hand lane, which has a slightly easier descent, it’ll lead you down to the large car park, just at the back of the beach.
+The right-hand lane leads to the lower part of the village, then along the beach road where, approx 400 yards to the north, it reaches the car park.

 Fishing is popular here, as it is on White Beach, which is close by.
 Reportedly, fishing from the right-hand side of Llanddona is where you’ll find the best marks.

 When north-westerly winds are about Llanddona Beach is a popular kitesurfing/windsurfing spot!

 You are responsible for your own safety when visiting a suggested beach.
 We make no representations or warranties as to the accuracy of the information on this site in relation to any of the suggested beaches.
 While we try to ensure that all beaches on this site are suitable for the purpose for which they are suggested, you should be aware that no beach is entirely safe and all beaches carry a degree of risk to person and property.
 It is your responsibility to ensure that you mitigate any such inherent risks.